 PolarTREC will support approximately 12 projects per year—6 in the Arctic and 6 in the Antarctic.
 Depending on the dates and types of projects, this balance may vary.

-We solicit for applications every fall and generally receive over 150 applications.
-These are reviewed internally and with a selection committee in the following month.
+We solicit for applications every fall and these are reviewed internally and with a selection committee in the following month.
 Following that, we notify applicants via email if they have been selected for the top pool of 40 applicants.
 This top pool will be further reviewed and may be selected for interviews with research teams.
 The process takes about 4 months to complete.

 Yes.
-Prior to going into the field, teachers will participate in two to four online webinars (web conferences) that provide background information about the program and additional training as needed.
-All selected teachers are required to participate in a seven-day orientation in Fairbanks, Alaska.
+Prior to going into the field, all selected participants will participate in two to four online webinars (web conferences) that provide background information about the program and additional training as needed.
+All selected educators are required to participate in a week-long orientation in Fairbanks, Alaska.
 The orientation provides training on journaling, photography, interactive technology tools, field communications, polar science content, education and outreach planning, and safety training.
 Additional training may be required but will be addressed on a case-by-case basis in pre-field logistic calls with your research team.

-Yes, there is limited funding to support pre or post expedition meetings between teachers and researchers.
-If possible, teachers are encouraged to visit their researcher's institution prior to going into the field so that they have an opportunity to meet the rest of the research team and learn more about the research project.
-The researcher may also travel to the teacher's school or the teacher and researcher can plan to meet at a data workshop, planning meeting, or other professional conference.
+Yes, there is limited funding to support pre or post expedition meetings between the teams.
+If possible, educators are encouraged to visit their researcher's institution prior to going into the field so that they have an opportunity to meet the rest of the research team and learn more about the research project.
+The researcher may also travel to the educator's school or business.
+Other opportunities include funds to support travel to data workshops, planning meetings, or other professional conferences.

-We encourage teachers and researchers to get involved in as many public outreach activities as possible and to share their knowledge and experience with a variety of audiences.
+We encourage all participants (teachers, informal educators, researchers) to get involved in as many public outreach activities as possible and to share their knowledge and experience with a variety of audiences.
 Outreach is not limited to classrooms, schools and local communities.
-Many past TREC and PolarTREC teachers have shared their experiences at national or international conferences.
+Many past TREC and PolarTREC alumni have shared their experiences at national or international conferences.
 Some have written articles for newspapers, magazines or academic journals and others have given interviews to radio and print media.
-PolarTREC staff will provide support whenever possible to help teachers in their outreach endeavors.
-During the orientation event in Fairbanks, teachers will receive advice and training on how to address the media and make the most of public outreach activities.
+PolarTREC staff will provide support whenever possible to help the research teams in their outreach endeavors.
+During the orientation event in Fairbanks, all selected participants will receive advice and training on how to address the media and make the most of public outreach activities.